 enriched_address_country_name: United States

 enriched_full_address: 111 Westminster St, Providence, RI 02903, USA

-The input dataset for this enricher must include attributes that can be mapped to the following enrichment input fields.
+The input dataset for this service must include attributes that can be mapped to the following enrichment input fields.

-The following attributes are provided by the enricher.
+The following attributes are provided by this service.

 For example: 55

 |A street, road, or other main thoroughfare that is part of a complete address.
 It is the

 primary route or roadway that a property is located on.
 In other words, it is the name of the street

 or road that is associated with a specific address.

 For example, in the address "1234 Elm Street," "Elm Street" is the address thoroughfare.
 In some cases, the thoroughfare may include additional information, such as a highway number, direction (e.g., North, South, East, West), or other modifiers (e.g., Avenue, Boulevard) to further specify the location.